Linaro/squad/README.md

 SQUAD is multi-team and multi-project.
 Each team can have multiple projects.
 For each project, you can have multiple builds, and for each build, multiple test runs.
-Each test run can include multiple test results, which can be either pass/fail results, or benchmark results, containing one or more measurement values.
-Test and benchmark results can belong to a Suite, which is a basically used to group and analyze results together.
+Each test run can include multiple test results, which can be either pass/fail results, or metrics, containing one or more measurement values.
+Test and metric results can belong to a Suite, which is a basically used to group and analyze results together.
 Every test suite must be associated with exactly one Environment, which describes the environment in which the tests were executed, such as hardware platform, hardware configuration, OS,